TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

 When you make use of the unRAID cache drive for your `/data/torrents` share, and the torrents in qBittorrent are still seeding, the mover can't move files since they are still in use.

-Using the following instructions will allow you to move the files with the use of the qBittorrent API.
+Using the following instructions will allow you to move the files using the qBittorrent API.

 !!! abstract "Workflow Rules"